webrecorder/browsertrix-crawler/README.md

 Browsertix Crawler supports the use of a yaml file to set parameters for a crawl.
 This can be used by passing a valid yaml file to the `--config` option.

 The YAML file can contain the same parameters as the command-line arguments.
 If a parameter is set on the command-line and in the yaml file, the value from the command-line will be used.
-For example, the following should start a crawl with config in `crawl-config.yaml` (where [VERSION] represents the version of browsertrix-crawler image you're working with).
-The current [VERSION] can be found by checking the package.json file.
+For example, the following should start a crawl with config in `crawl-config.yaml`.

 ```
-docker run -v $PWD/crawl-config.yaml:/app/crawl-config.yaml -v $PWD/crawls:/crawls/ webrecorder/browsertrix-crawler:[VERSION] crawl —-config /app/crawl-config.yaml
+docker run -v $PWD/crawl-config.yaml:/app/crawl-config.yaml -v $PWD/crawls:/crawls/ webrecorder/browsertrix-crawler crawl —-config /app/crawl-config.yaml
 ```

 The config can also be passed via stdin, which can simplify the command.
 Note that this require running `docker run` with the `-i` flag.
 To read config from stdin, pass `--config stdin`

 ```
-cat ./crawl-config.yaml | docker run -i -v $PWD/crawls:/crawls/ webrecorder/browsertrix-crawler:[VERSION] crawl —-config stdin
+cat ./crawl-config.yaml | docker run -i -v $PWD/crawls:/crawls/ webrecorder/browsertrix-crawler crawl —-config stdin
 ```

-An example config file might contain:
+An example config file (eg. crawl-config.yaml) might contain:

 ```
 seeds: